WELCOME

 Notes

-performed during the intermissions of his oratorios and staged works, and
+to be performed during the intermissions of his oratorios and staged works,

-they were intended for the secular entertainment and diversion of the
+intended as secular entertainment and diversion for the audiences

 The pipe organ of Handel’s practice